-Texas has zero tolerance for fathers (or mothers) who deliberately evade child support payments.
+Texas has zero tolerance for fathers (or mothers) who deliberately engage in child support evasion.
 The laws are strict, and the punishments for failing to pay can be harsh.

 Despite this, over 400,000 parents neglect to make child support payments in Texas each year.